elliott-huge/parallel-programming-assignment/README.md

 # Parallel-Programming-Assignment
-An assignment to develop of low-level kernels for data processing.
+An assignment to develop low-level kernels for parallelized data processing

 Implemented the various strategies for parallelized data manipulation, .cl file is viewable in: